-Today it is a prominent global city which has completely transformed into an ultra modern city with huge skyscrapers and world of art technology.
+Shanghai is a prominent global city which has completely transformed into an ultra modern city with huge skyscrapers and world of art technology.

 The bristling high-rise buildings in the city transport you to the future; but you will face reality on the street level, where everyday drama unfolds with bewildering variety.

 An old vendor is peddling veggies along a murky side-street that is a stark contrast to a Prada-clad head-turner leaving her sunny condo for a day in the salon.
-Check out our list of things to do in Shanghai China.

-Things To Do In Shanghai China
+Things to Do in Shanghai China

 Here are the most popular attractions in Shanghai: